ntampellini/TSCoDe/docs/operators_keywords.rst

    for the search.
 A graph with the energy of each image is written, along with the MEP guess and the converged MEP.

+-  ``opt>`` - Performs an optimization of all conformers of a molecule before running TSCoDe, then removes similar and high energy conformers (>20 kcal/mol above lowest).
+   Generates a new ``molecule_opt.xyz`` file with the optimized coordinates.

+-  ``pka>`` - Performs a conformational search of the starting structure, and then every conformer is protonated or deprotonated according to the nature of the specified index (H or not H).
+A free energy calculation of every generated ion is carried (for now, XTB calculator only) and the ionization energy is presented for each process.
+It can be run on multiple molecules to get aggregate results to compare.
+   It is possible to specify a reference pKa to get relative pKa results (see ``PKA`` operator).

 -  ``refine>`` - Reads the (multimolecular) input file and treats it as an ensemble generated during a TSCoDe embedding.
-This means the ensemble is pruned removing similar structures, optimized at the selected levels of theory, pruned again for similarity and energy.
-Then a conformational search is performed on residual structures and all refinements are carried again.
+This means the ensemble is pruned removing similar structures, optimized at the selected levels of theory, and pruned again for similarity and energy.
+Then a random conformational search is performed on residual structures and all refinements are carried out again.

+-  ``rsearch>`` - Analogous to ``csearch>``, but uses the random conformational search algorithm instead of the torsionally-clustered one to yield ``CONFS`` structures (default is 1000).

 Keywords
 ++++++++